Thursday, September 8, 2022 / by Brian Armstrong

 Many borrowers struggling with debt have not had the opportunity to attribute funds toward real estate, cars, and other larger asset purchases.
 Nearly half of borrowers, about 20 million people, will have their student debt fully canceled, which will open up opportunities for those individuals to invest that capital back into the economy.
 While some borrowers will still not be in the financial position to make a purchase, others who were planning to buy a home and were not quite there may be able to afford their first home thanks to the relief plan!
-Even the simple adjustment in the debt-to-income ratio could help some borrowers move out of renting and into homeownership!
+Even a simple adjustment in their debt-to-income ratio could help some borrowers move out of renting and into homeownership!

 Surviving Long-term Debt

 In addition to the short-term relief, this plan can also impact long-term challenges.
 The student loan relief individuals will receive can help them from drowning in debt down the road.
-People who have higher debt amounts will see their relief drop in their principal amount on their loans which will lower the accruing interest on their debt.
+People who have higher debt amounts will see their relief drop in the principal amount on their loans which will lower the accruing interest on their debt.
 So those who may not be in a position to buy now will be in a much better position down the road to invest in real estate.
 In a 2021 study conducted by the National Association of Realtors, almost 60% of non-homeowning millennials said their student loan debt was a big challenge contributing to them not purchasing a home!